Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Vertical Man Overboard Recovery

-Vertical lifting systems are used where vessel design or operating conditions prevent safe horizontal or alongside recovery, or where mechanical lifting is required to bring the casualty to deck.
+Vertical lifting systems are used where vessel design or operating conditions prevent safe horizontal or alongside recovery, or where mechanical lifting is required to bring the casualty directly to deck level.
+They are particularly effective for rapid extraction in situations where it is not possible to manoeuvre the vessel alongside the casualty and can be used either in isolation or in combination with horizontal recovery systems to complete a controlled transfer on board.

 Typical vertical lifting MOB systems include: